stolls01/SC-300106/README.md

 This repository will contain the shell scripts used to complete computations via LiSC.

 ## Part 1: Montenegro
-### Pipeline to generate a read count matrix from raw SRA data
+**Scripts used for generation of a read count matrix from raw SRA data**
 | Task    | Name of script |
 | -------- | ------- |
 | x  | star_align.sh |